Q: Why are your plans so affordable?

 Q: How is this different than my major medical plan I get from my employer or marketplace?

-A: Traditional major medical plans have to accept everyone regardless of health, we do not.
+A: Traditional public major medical plans have to accept everyone regardless of health, we do not.
 Our plans are generally reserved for healthy individuals and families.
-We do a 5 year look back for major illnesses like cancer and heart problems, COPD, AIDS/HIV, diabetes, over weight etc. As well as any pre-planned upcoming surgeries or on going tests.
-In simple terms if there is a medical expense you already know about, you can't buy insurance with us and expect it to be covered.
+We do a 5 year look back for major illnesses like cancer and heart problems, COPD, AIDS/HIV, diabetes, etc. As well as any pre-planned upcoming surgeries and on going tests.
+In simple terms if there is a medical expense you already know about, you can't buy insurance and expect it to be covered.
 That said, if you are in good health and after the plan is in force and you have a covered medical event then you can expect the same or better care just like any other medical plan you have had in the past.
 Other ways we help give you a much better plan for your money is we do not pay for comedic surgeries such as sex changes, Botox, lap bands etc.

 Q: Do you only have health insurance?

 A: Not even close!
-We use our outstanding relationships with hundreds companies to find the best plan options for you, which include deductible/gap plans, catastrophic cash fund, mortgage insurance, dental, vision, critical illness, auto, home, even pet insurance.
+We use our outstanding relationships with hundreds companies to find the best plan options for you, which include deductible/gap plans, catastrophic cash fund, mortgage insurance, dental, vision, critical illness, legal, auto, home, even pet insurance.

 Q: What is the difference between a co pay and a deductible and co insurance?

 A: A co-pay is for things like an urgent care sick visit (most of our plans it is $30 out of your pocket) is all you pay for admission.
-A deductible is the amount you will need to pay on your own, once you meet that number the co-insurance kicks in meaning that on a 80/20 plan you are only responsible for every 20 cents on the dollar.
+A deductible is the amount you will need to pay on your own, once you meet that number the co-insurance kicks in meaning that on a 80/20 plan you are only responsible for every 20 cents of every the dollar.
 Once your co-insurance max is met then the insurance pays the rest.